-Conceived during what was supposed to be a one-off show at House of Blues Chicago, Chicago Loud 9 is a nine-piece (sometimes more) ensemble bringing you nothing short of high-intensity, genre-mashing, and energy-filled music and performances.
-Comprised of members of the vibrant Chicago music scene, Chicago Loud 9 (commonly abbreviated as cLOUD9) has proven to showcase a dynamic, horn-driven, foot-stomping performance at each live show.
-Chicago Loud 9 has appeared at a number of major venues across the city including: Reggie’s, Emporium, Chop Shop, Hard Rock Cafe, Lincoln Hall, Metro, and Navy Pier.
-Listed in Illinois Entertainer as one of the “Best Local Acts in Chicago”, and also featured as the house band on daytime talk shows Windy City Live on ABC-7, and The Jam on WCIU-26, Chicago Loud 9 is just getting started.
+Conceived for what was supposed to be a one-off show at House of Blues Chicago, Chicago Loud 9 materialized as a nine-piece Funk/Hip Hop/R&B/Soul band that brings nothing short of high-intensity, energy-filled musical performances.
+Comprised of members that are hard at work in the vibrant Chicago music scene, Chicago Loud 9 showcases a dynamic, horn-driven, foot-stomping performance at each live show.
+They have been listed in Illinois Entertainer as one of the “Best Local Acts in Chicago”, and also featured as the house band on daytime talk shows Windy City Live on ABC-7 and The Jam on WCIU-26.

 Dhan Dee – Emcee

 Dhan Dee has been a lifelong Poet and Writer.
 Dhan is an emcee who originally hails from Chicago’s west side and then the lower north side respectively.
 He recorded his first song at 14 and has been going full speed ahead since then.
 Before Dhan was frontman of Chicago Loud 9, he was in Hip Hop supergroup A-Team on S.K.Y Entertainment.
 His Motivation of wanting to have a live band came from seeing the Roots live and in person in 2007.
 Outside of music Dhan is a personal trainer for Chicago Fit 4 Life who puts on the No Excuses Fitness Bootcamp, which is the largest fitness bootcamp in the city of Chicago.